kidooz/FastMaya/README.md

 This repo optimizes it by using the highly efficent [LMdeploy](https://github.com/InternLM/lmdeploy.git) library and a custom fast and high quality upsampler.

 ## Key Improvements in this Repo
 * 4x faster then raw transformers without batching and over 10x faster with batching.
 Roughly 2x faster then the vllm implementation.
-This repo can generate 50 seconds of audio in bold 1 second using batching!
+This repo can generate 50 seconds of audio in 1 second using batching!
 * Custom AudioSR model to upsample 24khz audio to 48khz which considerably improves quality of audio
 * Works directly out of the box in windows while vllm does not
 * Memory efficent: works within 8gb vram gpus although might require more vram for larger paragraphs